PawelKapusta/VideoSummary/.ai/view-implementation-plan.md

-# REST API Implementation Plans - YTInsights
+# REST API Implementation Plans - VideoSummary

-This document provides comprehensive implementation plans for all REST API endpoints in the YTInsights application.
+This document provides comprehensive implementation plans for all REST API endpoints in the VideoSummary application.

 ## Table of Contents